Booth Resources

 -

-Customers can pay by cash, check, Digital Cookie, or card via Clover Go.
+Customers can pay by cash, check, or digital transactions through Digital Cookie.
 Volunteers should collect all payments and deposit them into the troop account.
 Use the Booth Sale Worksheet to track sales.

 -